Artists Partners

 Curtis Blues Music

+Multi-instrumentalist and roots musician Curtis Blues is a talented musician and educator.
+His performances teach the Growth Mindset and lifelong learning using music.
+His shows keep the tradition of acoustic American roots music alive and demonstrate for students the origins of modern rock and hip-hop from its multicultural sources.
 Curtis has been playing Delta Blues since he was fourteen years old, when he was exposed to some of the last living Delta Blues masters at folk festivals.
-Curtis has recorded two critically acclaimed CDs and performs at Blues festivals and schools in an effort to pass this precious music down to the next generation.
+He has recorded two critically acclaimed CDs and performs at Blues festivals and schools in an effort to pass this precious music down to the next generation.

 Curtis “Mr. Blues” Mailloux

-CLIN# -0001 STEAM & 0002 Music, & 0003 Dance
+CLIN# – 0001 STEAM & 0002 Music & 0003 Dance

-Out of Junk from Around the World
+Up-cycling: Making Musical Instruments Out of Junk from Around the World

 Science – STEM – Show